CNN’s Anthony Bourdain dead at 61

 “We ask very simple questions: What makes you happy?
 What do you eat?
 What do you like to cook?
 And everywhere in the world we go and ask these very simple questions,” he said, “we tend to get some really astonishing answers.”

-Bourdain’s death happened after fashion designer Kate Spade hanged herself in an apparent suicide at her Manhattan apartment on Tuesday.
+Bourdain’s death came days after fashion designer Kate Spade hanged herself in an apparent suicide Tuesday at her Manhattan apartment.

 Suicide is a growing problem in the United States.
 The US Centers for Disease Control and Prevention published a survey Thursday showing suicide rates increased by 25% across the United States over nearly two decades ending in 2016.
 Twenty-five states experienced a rise in suicides by more than 30%, the government report finds.